zzzprojects/docs/entityframework.net/pages/model/database-generated.md

 ## DatabaseGeneratedOption.Identity

-When `DatabaseGenerated.Identity` applied to a property, the entity framework expects the data to be updated by the database when the row is inserted.
+When `DatabaseGenerated.Identity` is applied to a property, the Entity Framework expects the data to be updated by the database when the row is inserted.

 ```csharp
 public class Book